jloughry/experiments/C_kata/rdp/README.md

 2. Numbers are integers only, but represented internally as `long long` int.
 Numbers can have + or - signs on them, but no radix indicators or decimal points yet.

+3. It understands #t and #f booleans, and strings with or without embedded quotation marks.

 TODO
 ----
 1. Add mutually recursive functions to parse expressions.